Tomires/thesis/exploration.md

 Equipment in most modern role-playing games is designed to increase arbitrary player statistics.
 As a player, I feel this approach is rather artificial and lacking.
 Besides, in an educational game, focus should be given on the educational element.
 The proficiency of the player should be the main factor in determining their potency.

-Therefore, I have designed the equipment to alter game mechanics in ways that both benefit and punish the player in certain areas, a mechanic similar to the Idol system in Dofus.
+Therefore, we have designed the equipment to alter game mechanics in ways that both benefit and punish the player in certain areas, a mechanic similar to the Idol system in Dofus.
 For example, certain players might prefer to have more time when answering queries.
 They can wear an item that increases available time, but decreases damage that the spell causes.
-Other players could prefer the opposite, so another item will exist which decreases available time and increases damage caused, thus rewarding faster memory recall skills.
+Other players could prefer the opposite, so another item will exist which decreases available time and increases damage caused, thus rewarding players with faster memory recall skills.

 #### Consumables

 Consumable items are meant to be used within the game's battle mode.
-They generally provide additional health points to the player and would be essential for more difficult fights.
+They generally provide additional health points to the player and can be essential for more difficult fights.
 They can also provide supplementary effects such as temporary stuns, increase available movement points and more.
 No consumables should provide damage dealing capabilities as doing so would interfere with spells and the associated learning element.
 When using a consumable, the player does not have to answer a query.

 #### Resources